-During his residency at Gasworks, Chan will develop a project that pushes real-world observations of climate change towards the fictional scenario of a future global tropic.
+During his residency at Gasworks, Chan has developed a project that pushes real-world observations of climate change towards the fictional scenario of a future global tropic.
 Speculating upon the makeup of societies after the loss of climate variation, London as the former centre of empire will be explored through engagements with its diverse communities of tropical provenance.
-London’s museum collections will also inform the work, in imagining a world in which systems of value judgement are flipped in favour of artworks of colonial tropical origins, and museums of the future act as repositories for a lost temperate climates.

 Kent Chan's residency is supported by The Institutum.